Piano Concerto No. 2 (Villa-Lobos)

 The Piano Concerto No. 2, W487, is a piano concerto by the Brazilian composer Heitor Villa-Lobos, written in 1948.
-A performance lasts about 28 minutes.
+A typical performance lasts about 28 minutes.

-History

 Villa-Lobos composed his Second Piano Concerto in Rio de Janeiro in 1948.
 The score is dedicated to João de Souza Lima, who gave the first performance on 21 April 1950 at the Theatro Municipal in Rio de Janeiro, with the Orquestra Sinfônica do Theatro Municipal, conducted by the composer.

 Instrumentation

-The work is scored for solo piano and an orchestra consisting of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 tenor trombones, tuba, timpani, percussion (tam-tam, cymbal, bass drum), celesta, harp, and strings.
+The work is scored for solo piano and an orchestra consisting of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 tenor trombones, tuba, percussion (timpani, tam-tam, cymbal, and bass drum), celesta, harp, and strings.